 March is one of the most beautiful months in the desert, and one of the busiest months for desert gardeners.
-By mid-month, you can put your frost cloth away and prune away cold damage.
-It’s a joy to see the garden looking good and springing to life!
+By mid-month, you can hopefully put your frost cloth away.
+It’s a joy to see the desert springing to life!

 Note that there are a few tasks that should ideally be performed before mid-March and others that should be done after mid-March.
 (This has to do with the all-important last frost date.)